tonmoy-sutradhar/Real-Estate-Property-Platform-Client/README.md

 #### Modern UI Elements:

-- Interactive loading spinners, animated sliders, and additional meaningful sections on the homepage.
+- Interactive loading spinners, banner, and additional meaningful sections on the homepage.
-- Integration of Lottie React and React Awesome Reveal for animations and React Tooltip for enhanced interactivity.
+- Integration of toast React and React Awesome Reveal for animations and React Tooltip for enhanced interactivity.

 #### Error Handling and Feedback: